gladstargtschool6/og-github-floss-subs/README.md

 ## Deploy with Vercel

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fthorwebdev%2Fnextjs-subscription-payments&env=NEXT_PUBLIC_SUPABASE_URL,NEXT_PUBLIC_SUPABASE_ANON_KEY,SUPABASE_SERVICE_ROLE_KEY&envDescription=Add%20your%20API%20keys%20from%20the%20Supabase%20Dashboard&project-name=nextjs-subscription-payments&repo-name=nextjs-subscription-payments&demo-title=Next.js%20Subscription%20Payments%20Starter%20Demo&demo-url=https%3A%2F%2Fnextjs-subscription-payments-starter.vercel.app%2F&demo-image=https%3A%2F%2Fnextjs-subscription-payments-starter.vercel.app%2Fdemo.png&integration-ids=oac_pb1dqJT8Ry2D99Q0o9qXWIhJ)
-You might be asked at this point to log-in -> follow your Vercel login steps Re-name your project in 'PROJECT NAME' section
+You might be asked at this point to log-in -> follow your Vercel login steps
+Re-name your project in 'PROJECT NAME' section
 Select 'Continue'
 'Install Integrations' window appears - Select 'Install'
 When modal pops up, choose 'Connect to Stripe' - Sign In or Sign Up to Stripe as necessary
-On the next page, you can chose to work in 'Development Mode' and choose 'Skip this account form' on top of page
+On the next page, you can choose to work in 'Development Mode' and choose 'Skip this account form' on top of page

 #### Once your project has been deployed, continue with the configuration steps below.
 Note that this deployment step includes prompts for automatically creating a webhook endpoint for you.